 What is khat?

-Khat is an African shrub which contains the stimulant drugs cathinone and cathine in its leaves and stems.
-It is possible that other compounds in khat contribute to its effects.
-The cathinone degrades rapidly after picking, so khat users try to get it fresh for maximum effects.
+Khat contains stimulant drugs called cathinone and cathine in its leaves and stems.
+It is possible that other substances in khat leaves also contribute to its effects and its harms.
+The cathinone begins to break down after picking, so khat users try to get it fresh for maximum effects.
 Khat has been available in Europe for many years now, but it is still rarely used by people who do not come from a culture where it is traditional.

 What are the different forms of khat?

 Fresh khat looks like hedge trimmings.
 It is often sold in small bundles wrapped in a banana leaf.
-It is bought and consumed in venues called mafrishes, and is also sold in some shops.
+It is bought and consumed in places called 'mafrishes', and is also sold in some shops.
 Men may chew it socially in the mafrish, or they take it home.
-Women are more likely to use in the home.
+Women are more likely to use in the home only.
 The bitter leaves are picked off, crushed by the teeth and held in the cheek over an hour or so.
 In countries where khat is illegal it may instead be dealt secretly like other illegal drugs.
-The traditional way of chewing khat has a relatively low risks compared to other drugs, but risks could be higher with any other method designed to deliver the drug chemicals faster or extract them.
-Such a method could also be illegal.

-Dry khat leaves are available.
+Dry khat leaves are available in some countries.
 Depending on how they are dried, these can contain much reduced levels of cathinone compared to fresh leaves, and so will probably be less potent.

 How does khat work as a drug in the body and brain?